- 18:00 - 17:30

-We’re gearing up for our first rehearsal of September’s Diabetes Mystery podcast entitled “Gypsies, Tramps and Peas” with music from the original cast recording of ‘Gypsy’ courtesy of SONY Music.
+We’re gearing up for our second rehearsal of September’s Diabetes Mystery podcast entitled “Gypsies, Tramps and Peas” with music from the original cast recording of ‘Gypsy’ courtesy of SONY Music.

 This year the happy healthcare host, Mr. Divabetic finds himself mixed up in another diabetes murder mystery when he attends the 35th Annual Mermaid Parade in Coney Island.
 Will he be able to solve the murder of his former swim coach with the help of his friends, some sassy mermaids and a cooky fortune teller?
 Along the way he uncovers expert tips for diabetes self-care during the Summer months.

 Have you been to the Mermaid Parade in Coney Island?

 Check out my video raising awareness for diabetes in a fun, new way at the Mermaid Parade.